-I was born with Muscular Dystrophy in 1968 and lived with my family until I was 28 years old.
+I was born in 1968 and lived with my family until I was 28 years old.
 I attended elementary and secondary school, as well as Capilano College, in North Vancouver.
 I had a very typical, suburban childhood and adolescence.
-Although I was born with Muscular Dystrophy, I did not begin using a wheelchair until I was 26 years old.
+I did not begin using a wheelchair until I was 26 years old.
 I became ventilator dependent 10 years later.

 I moved into a group home in my community when I was 28 years old and lived there until I was forced to leave by the Vancouver Coastal Health Authority (VCHA).
 They refused to fund the minimal extra support needed by the group home for my care.